bevry-archive/documentation/node/handsonnode/appendix.html.md

 ## Thank you

 This class was originally run on October 31st, 2012 with [General Assembly](http://generalassemb.ly/).
-If you attended this class, [rate it here](http://speakerrate.com/talks/18041-hands-on-node-js).
+In April 2016, it received a moderate update.

 Follow [Benjamin Lupton](http://balupton.com) on [Twitter](http://twitter.com/balupton) and [GitHub](https://github.com/balupton).